|55 Kenosia Avenue

-Physicians may also order an MRI or CT scan of the brain to reveal the presence and size of a pituitary tumor.
+Physicians may also order an MRI, preferably, or CT scan of the brain to reveal the presence and size of a pituitary tumor.
 During MRI, a magnetic field and radio waves are used to create cross-sectional images of organs and structures in the body.
 During CT scanning, a computer and X-rays are used to create a film showing cross-sectional images of an organ's tissue structure.

 Additional tests may be performed to assess the extent of acromegaly in an individual including echocardiography to evaluate whether the heart is involved, tests to determine whether sleep apnea is present and a colonoscopy to assess the health of the colon and establish a baseline for further testing.
 Patients with acromegaly may be at increased risk for bone fractures, and testing with X-rays or assessment of bone mineral density with a DXA (Dual X-ray absorptiometry) scan may be ordered.